I just covered this fact on a previous blog post: every student can learn, it’s just that everyone learns differently.

 At iD Tech, we’ve spent 20+ years refining and perfecting the summer camp learning experience, and have witnessed firsthand - through 450,000+ students - the impact face-to-face interactions can have.

-So, we blended the two, offering what we call Online Private Lessons, where kids and teens can prep for summer courses, continue learning afterwards, or simply dive into new topics anytime.
+So, we blended the two, offering online private tutoring lessons, where kids and teens can build on subjects with which they're already familiar, or simply dive into new topics anytime.
 The kicker is, these aren’t self-led courses.
 Instead, they’re one-on-one remote instructional sessions where students learn face to face, online, from the comfort of home.